microsoft/Windows-appsample-trafficapp/README.md

 ﻿# Traffic App sample - MVVM version

-**Traffic App** is a sample Universal Windows Platform (UWP) app for commuters to track drive times to various locations.
+A mini-app for commuters to track drive times to various locations.
 The user adds frequently-visited destinations using app-bar buttons or by tapping and holding on the map.
 Traffic App then provides a quick view into how long it will take to drive to each place from the user’s current location, following the fastest route.
 The user can also flag a particular destination and a background task will periodically monitor traffic to that location, alerting the user when traffic is adding ten minutes or more to the travel time.

 For a description of the goals and challenges of this project, see the [project overview](ProjectOverview.md).

 **Note:** This branch of the repo contains the Model-View-ViewModel (MVVM) version of the app.
 For more info, see the [MVVM conversion notes](MVVM.md).
 For the original, code-behind version, see the [master branch](../..).
 (The rest of this readme is identical to the one in the master branch.)

 ![Traffic app screenshot](/Images/TrafficApp.png)